alisoliman/shadcn-fastapi-starter/README.md

 ```

 When deploying with `azd up`, a post-provision script creates an Entra ID
-application and automatically sets these values in the environment.
+application and automatically sets these values in the environment and updates
+the frontend container with them.

 ## Deployment